When to plant Amaranth in Eagle County, CO

 Eagle County, Colorado is in USDA Hardiness Zone 5b.
 The average last spring frost is June 16 and first fall frost is September 7.

-Eagle County County sits in USDA Zone 5b.
+Eagle County sits in USDA Zone 5b.
 Amaranth grows reliably in zones 2a through 11b, so it's a good fit here.

-Can Amaranth grow in Eagle County County's climate?
+Can Amaranth grow in Eagle County's climate?

 Your Eagle County Garden Planner — Free